 - If needed, explain what a forensic medical or Suspected Abuse Response Team (SART) exam is.
 Your patient can contact RISE, law enforcement, Child Welfare Services, or the San Luis Obispo Public Health office to schedule an exam.

-- Follow-up Care & Referrals: Refer your patient to RISE or the Women’s Shelter Program for support services including safety planning, temporary restraining orders, counseling, and emergency shelter.
+- Follow-up Care & Referrals: Refer your patient to RISE or Stand Strong for support services including safety planning, temporary restraining orders, counseling, and emergency shelter.
 Schedule a follow-up visit to check their injuries.
 Ensure your patient has a safe place to go prior to discharge.

 - Depending on the situation or whether or not your patient wants to be involved in the reporting process, call law enforcement as soon as possible before or after your patient is discharged.
 Call the law enforcement agency in the jurisdiction where the abuse took place.

 - Request and document the name and badge number of the assigned law enforcement officer(s) in the patient record.

 - The report should include (A) the name of the injured person, if known, (B) the injured person’s whereabouts, if known, (C) the character and extent of the person’s injuries, and (D) the identity of any person(s) the injured person alleges inflicted the injury, if known.
 A report must be made even if the person has died, regardless of whether or not the injury contributed to their death, and even if evidence of the conduct of the perpetrator was discovered during an autopsy.

 - Fill out a Suspicious Injury Report OES 2-920, Suspected Elder/Dependent Adult Abuse Report, or Suspected Child Abuse Report as appropriate within 48 hours of report filing and contact local law enforcement.

 For more information about California mandated reporting laws and processes, review California’s Domestic Violence & Mandatory Reporting Law.